Oregon Republican senators end walkout over carbon bill

 SALEM, Ore.
 (AP) — Some Republican lawmakers returned to the Oregon Senate on Saturday, ending a walkout over a carbon-emissions bill they said would harm their rural constituents.

-Nine of the 12 minority Republicans returned after Senate President Peter Courtney said the majority Democrats lacked the votes to pass the legislation.
+Nine of the 12 minority Republicans returned after Senate President Peter Courtney said the majority Democrats lacked the votes to pass the legislation aimed at countering climate change.
 The House had previously passed the bill, one of the centerpieces of Oregon’s 2019 legislative session, which is scheduled to end on Sunday.

+Democrats have an 18 to 12 majority in the Senate but need at least 20 members — and therefore at least two Republicans — to vote on legislation.

-The departure of the Republicans had prevented the Senate from reaching a quorum to vote on the bill that was aimed at countering climate change.
-They left Oregon after Gov. Kate Brown ordered the state police to bring them to the state Capitol.
-Meanwhile, more than 100 bills have stacked up in the Senate.
+The GOP senator walkout began June 20.
+Many left the state after Gov. Kate Brown ordered the state police to bring them to the Capitol.

 “Our mission in walking out was to kill cap and trade,” Senate Minority Leader Herman Baertschiger told reporters Friday.
 “And that’s what we did.”

 The bill, if passed, would have been the second in the nation to cap and trade pollution credits among companies.
+It aimed to dramatically reduce greenhouse gases by 2050 by capping carbon emissions and requiring businesses to buy or trade for an ever-dwindling pool of pollution “allowances.”
+California has a similar program.

 Baertschiger said he received assurances from the Democratic Senate president and the governor that the climate bill won’t move forward this session.

-Rep. Rachel Prusack, a freshman Democrat from a Portland suburb, said she is “heartbroken over the state of our Legislature.”

-Among the more than 100 bills pending before the Senate are measures on paid family and medical leave, funding for the Oregon Food Bank and Medicaid, she said on Twitter.
-Other big-ticket items are a bill aimed at addressing sexual harassment in the capitol, a paid family leave program, money to expand affordable housing and a cigarette tax.
+More than 100 bills remain to be addressed.
+Baertschiger said he’s confident the Senate can work through dozens of measures before the legislative session ends.

 Brown could call a special session to handle outstanding bills.

-Note: This story has been updated to correct the spelling of the last name for Rep. Rachel Prusak.